 All seven wells tested low in the susceptibility ratings for pathogens, nutrients, pesticides, volatile organic compounds and radon.
 All seven wells tested medium for disinfection by-product precursors and inorganics.
-Four wells tested medium and three wells tested low for radionuclides.
+All wells tested low for radionuclides.

 UR COMMITMENT TO YOU